WHY DO I GET VOICEMAIL WHEN I CALL?

 I SAW A SPECIFIC CAT ON A WEBSITE.
 HOW DO I MEET HIM/HER?

 Please complete our adoption questionnaire and include the cat’s name on the form.

 Since most of our cats are housed in foster homes, after our volunteer adoption coordinators have invited you to adopt from us, we’ll request that the cat to be brought to an adoption event for the meeting.
 If the cat you’re interested in is especially shy, you may be invited to meet him or her in the foster family’s home.

 I CAN’T HAVE MY CATS ANYMORE, CAN I BRING THEM TO YOU?

 Trenton Cats Rescue is foster-based with a very long wait list so it is unlikely that we can take your cats.
 If you must give them up, please visit rehome.adoptapet.com.

 If you are trying to help a friendly stray cat outside, we can loan you a crate to keep that cat separate from your other animals if that is a concern, and will also help place these cats in our adoption centers when we have space available.

-If you are trying to help a scared or unfriendly cat outside, we will help you set up shelter for the cat, and make sure the population doesn’t grow by getting her sterilized, and also make sure she stays healthy by immunizing her.
-Then she can live her life out safely and without causing any public nuisance.
-We do assist in finding volunteers to help with TNR if you can not do this yourself.
+If you are trying to help a scared or unfriendly cat outside, we can help you set up shelter for the cat, and make sure the population doesn’t grow by getting her sterilized, and also make sure she stays healthy by immunizing her.
+Then she can live out her life safely and without causing any public nuisance.
+We can sometimes find volunteers to help with TNR if you can not do this yourself.